How do you apostille

 You apostille personal documents the same way you apostille business or corporate documents depending on if they are recordable or non-recordable documents.

-If your personal documents are considered non-recordable documents such as elementary school/high school/college diplomas, degrees, transcripts, and records, criminal background checks (excluding FBI and DPS issued background checks) power of attorneys, contracts, leases, bill of sales, agreements, passports, drivers licenses, visas, phone or utility bills, or social security card copies then you must get them properly notarized and they must be the originals in most cases.
-Then you submit them to the secretary of state of the state where the document was notarized in.
+If your personal documents are considered non-recordable documents such as elementary school/high school/college diplomas, degrees, transcripts, and records, criminal background checks (excluding FBI and Texas DPS issued background checks) power of attorneys, contracts, leases, bills of sale, agreements, single status affidavits, passports, drivers licenses, visas, Pan cards, green cards, phone or utility bills, or social security card copies then you must get them properly notarized and they must be the originals in almost all cases.